 - Before you cut, you should check to see where the blade tip is located in relation to the material so that the shapes will cut in the appropriate location. - IMPORTANT!
-The C16 Skycut has a maximum cutting width of 16 inches.
-If you move the head too far to the left to begin the cut and your project is wide, you may exceed the left side limit and cutting will stop at that point with no option but to abort.
-The same can occur with the C24.

-• To set the origin, press the arrow buttons on the main screen of the control panel.
+The Skycut D24 has a maximum cutting width of 24 inches.
+If you move the head too far to the left to begin the cut and your project is wide, you may exceed the left side limit and cutting will stop at that point with no option but to abort. - To set the origin, press the arrow buttons on the main screen of the control panel.
 Remember that the middle button can be toggled between regular speed and a slow speed for more control:

-• In general, you set the origin near the lower right corner of the material, as you did during your initial test drawing in Section 1.13.
+- In general, you set the origin near the lower right corner of the material, as you did during your initial test drawing in Section 1.13. - If you ever choose to have Use R (Head) (P1) selected on the control panel, the origin will be base on the right-side tool, verus the normal left side: